 Procure and deploy battery-electric buses into revenue service.
 The project will consist of procuring three 40' battery-electric buses each from four vendors, and those vehicles will be stationed at the Woods Yard.
 The buses will be evaluated in revenue service for at least one year during which time their performances will be monitored and evaluated using onboard vehicle telematics software.
-The findings of this pilot project will inform the feasibility and suitability of electric battery buses and their operation in our operating environment.
-The result will steer the future procurement and deployment strategy for introducing the battery-electric fleet into regular service.
+The findings of this pilot project will inform the feasibility and suitability of electric battery buses and their operation FT096: Fleet Contingency in our operating environment.
+The result will steer Funding set aside within the Fleet Capital Program, the future procurement and deployment strategy for intended to accommodate unforeseen project budget introducing the battery-electric fleet into regular service. increases and emerging project priorities.